 Hi Jerry,

-I would check out the school’s match list on their website here: http://aucmed.edu/alumni/past-residencies.html .
-You’ll see that every year, there are plenty of students who match in Internal Medicine, and several who match in General Surgery as well.
-I think whether or not you will match will depend on how strong your application, scores, recommendations, and interviews are as an individual.
-Most AUC graduates do match somewhere.
-The match rate has usually been around 90% but I’d suggest contacting the school to get an update on these numbers.
+First of all, no school can guarantee you a match, not even a US medical school.
+Whether or not you will match will depend on how strong your application, scores, recommendations, and interviews are as an individual.
+If you check out the school’s match list (http://aucmed.edu/alumni/past-residencies.html), you’ll see that every year, there are plenty of students who match in Internal Medicine, and several who match in General Surgery as well.
+I’m not sure what the match rate is, but most AUC graduates do match somewhere.
+I’d suggest contacting the school to get an update on these numbers.

 Benji